luciangreen/listprologinterpreter/README.md

 # List Prolog Interpreter

-List Prolog Interpreter (LPI) is an interpreter for a different version of Prolog that is in list format, making it easier to generate List Prolog programs.
-This interpreter is an algorithm that parses and runs List Prolog code.
-I wrote the interpreter in SWI-Prolog.
+List Prolog Interpreter (LPI) makes it easier to generate List Prolog programs.
+It works by interpreting different versions of Prolog that are in a list format.
+Using an algorithm that was written in SWI-Prolog, it easily parses and runs List Prolog code.

 # Getting Started